OGRECave/ogre/Docs/src/tutorials/basictutorials/basictutorial1.md

 ## SceneManager {#scenemanager}

-Everything that appears on the screen is managed by the SceneManager.
+Everything that appears on the screen is managed by the Ogre::SceneManager.
 The SceneManager keeps track of the locations and other attributes of the objects in your scene.
 The SceneManager also manages any cameras that you add to your scene.
 There are multiples types of SceneManagers.
-There are managers focused on rendering terrain and other managers focused on rendering BSP maps.
-The different types of SceneManager are listed [here](http://www.ogre3d.org/tikiwiki/tiki-index.php?page=SceneManagersFAQ).
+They differ in how they partition the scene for culling and searching nodes.
+There are managers implementing the [Octtree](https://en.wikipedia.org/wiki/Octree) scheme and others using portals.
+For now, you can use the default SceneManager, which is best suited for scenes where most of the objects are visible most of the time.

 [//]: <> (TODO: Move content of the link into manual pages as well)